Oswestry Disability Index (ODI)

 One of the most common patient-reported outcome measures (PROMs) used to quantify disability related to lower back pain is the Oswestry Disability Index (ODI).
-Derived from the Oswestry Low Back Pain Questionnaire, ODI was first validated in 1980, while its most current version was introduced in 2000.
+Derived from the Oswestry Low Back Pain Questionnaire, ODI was first validated in 1980.

 The final score/index ranges from 0-100.
 A score of 0-20 reflects minimal disability, 21-40 moderate disability, 41-60 severe disability, 61-80 crippled, and 81-100 bed-bound.
 A minimal clinical difference has been evaluated across numerous types of spinal surgery and has been shown to vary significantly; however, it is generally agreed that 10-12 points result in meaningful patient improvement.